-The Leidenfrost phenomenon (Figure 1a), first discovered in 1756^{16} , describes a meta-stable state of a droplet on a substrate heated significantly above the boiling point of the liquid.
-In this state, the droplet is levitated by an instantaneously generated vapor layer (~ 100-200 μm) caused by the initial contact of the droplet with the substrate17-21.
-The levitation yields a virtually frictionless contact between the droplet and substrate21-23, therefore playing a key role in drag reduction for the liquid flow^{24,25}.
-Moreover, the vapor layer acts as a thermal insulator preventing rapid droplet evaporation despite the high temperature of the substrate.
-Recent developments show some attempts to control the droplet motion based on the Leidenfrost effect levitation by employing ratcheted and other patterned substrates^{21,26-29}, magnetic fields30, electric fields31 and acoustic radiation pressure32.
+heated significantly above the boiling point of the liquid.
+In this state, the droplet is levitated by an instantaneously generated vapor layer ( $\sim 100-200 \ \mu m$ ) caused by the initial contact of the droplet with the substrate.
+The levitation yields a virtually frictionless contact between the droplet and substrate, 21therefore playing a key role in drag reduction for the liquid flow.
+24,25 Moreover, the vapor layer acts as a thermal insulator, preventing rapid droplet evaporation despite the high temperature of the substrate.
+Recent developments show some attempts to control the droplet motion based on Leidenfrost effect levitation by employing ratcheted and other patterned substrates, 21,26-29 magnetic fields, electric fields, and acoustic radiation pressure.
 However, the actuation of the Leidenfrost effect for a droplet has thus far involved heating the entire substrate, which limits downstream applications due to the extreme substrate temperature condition.
-Despite recent work to reduce the transition temperature^{24,28}, the high energy consumption remains due to heating the substrate globally, rather than the localized area which supports the droplet.
+Despite recent work to reduce the transition temperature, the high energy consumption remains due to heating the substrate globally rather than the localized area which supports the droplet.

-In this study, we trigger Leidenfrost levitation of a droplet by the application of a voltage to micron-scaled serpentine shaped heating arrays, which cover the substrate in a selective manner.

-In addition to initializing the levitation of droplets of three different liquids via selective heating of substrate areas, we also show that the droplet transportation can be actuated and controlled by designing heating array patterns, along with tilting of the substrate $(5-10^{\circ})$.
-The proposed strategy of selective heating could significantly reduce the energy input needed to actuate the Leidenfrost effect, and also offer a control mechanism for droplet motion by locally controlling the designed heating array.
-By combining our approach with surface relief patterns, precise directional control and self-propulsion can be achieved without the need to tilt a surface33.
-It also enables the possible integration of levitation of droplets into micro-systems as a new type of on-chip platform.
+In this study, we trigger Leidenfrost levitation of a droplet by the application of a voltage to micrometer-scaled serpentineshaped heating arrays, which cover the substrate in a selective manner.
+In addition to initializing levitation of droplets of three different liquids via selective heating of substrate areas, we also show that droplet transportation can be actuated and controlled by designing heating array patterns along with tilting of the substrate $(5-10^{\circ})$ .
+The proposed strategy of selective heating could significantly reduce the energy input needed to actuate the Leidenfrost effect and also offer a control mechanism for droplet motion by locally controlling the designed heating array.
+When our approach is combined with surface relief patterns, precise directional control and self-propulsion can be achieved without the need to tilt the surface.
+It also enables the possible integration of droplet levitation into microsystems as a new type of on-chip platform.

-EXPERIMENTAL
+EXPERIMENTAL SECTION

-Micro-fabrication: Thin film resistors were fabricated on different substrates, i.e. borosilicate glass and silicon (with oxidation layer) wafers.
-After cleaning the substrate, a thin film metal layer (Cr/Au = ~10 nm/~100 nm in thicknesses) was coated on the substrate via electron beam evaporation.
-The resistor patterns were photolithographically transferred into the metal layer by spinning Megaposit SPR-350 photoresist, which was exposed to UV light in an EVG mask aligner and then developed in Microposit MF-319 developer for 90 s.
-The excess metal out of the photoresist's protection was removed using selective gold (4:1:8 KI:I_2:H_2O) and chromium (7:34:1 Ce(NH_4)2(NO_3)6:HNO_3:H_2O) wet etches, leaving the required resistor patterns with varying distance between consecutive lines.
+Microfabrication.
+Thin-film resistors were fabricated on different substrates, i.e., borosilicate glass and silicon (with oxidation layer) wafers.
+After the substrate was cleaned, a thin-film metal layer (Cr/Au = $\sim 10/\sim 100$ nm in thickness) was coated on the substrate via electron beam evaporation.
+The resistor patterns were photolithographically transferred onto the metal layer by a spinning Megaposit SPR-350 photoresist which was exposed to UV light in an EVG mask aligner and then developed in a Microposit MF-319 developer for 90 s.
+The excess metal out of the photoresist's protection was removed using selective gold (4:1:8 KI:I2:H2O) and chromium (7:34:1 Ce(NH4)2(NO3)6:HNO3:H2O) wet etches, leaving the required resistor patterns with varying distances between consecutive lines.